 Administrative and bureaucratic tasks take physicians away from what they do best: care for their patients.
 If you’re not always tracking how much time your physicians spend doing administrative work, the actual number might surprise you.

-Technology can be an amazing tool that helps us do our jobs better and more efficiently, but when it comes to physicians using the electronic medical record (EMR), it can have the opposite effect on their performance.
-According to the American Association for Physician Leadership, the more time physicians spend with the EMR, less time they tend to spend with patients.
+Technology can be an amazing tool that helps us do our jobs better and more efficiently, but when it comes to physicians using the electronic health record (EHR or EMR), it can have the opposite effect on their performance.
+According to the American Association for Physician Leadership, the more time physicians spend with the EHR, the less time they tend to spend with patients.

-While the EMR is designed to help physicians communicate and coordinate care across the patient’s care continuum, the amount of data entry can lead to burnout.
+While the EHR is designed to help physicians and their staff communicate and coordinate care across the patient’s care continuum, the amount of data entry can lead to burnout.
 If your physicians are spending too much time inside the EHR, consider getting them a scribe or find other ways to ease the administrative burden.

 Here’s how it works.

 While there may not be a single magic bullet for solving the physician burnout crisis, these steps can help us move in the right direction.
-Doctors who are feeling burned out tend to leave the practice, so making their mental health your top priority is essential.
-After all, if you don’t take care of yourself, you can’t take care of others.
+Doctors, nurses and other members of the team who are feeling burned out tend to leave the practice, so making their mental health your top priority is essential.
+After all, if you don’t take care of yourself and your staff, you can’t take care of others.